𝐇𝐢𝐠𝐡 𝐀𝐧𝐝 𝐄𝐱𝐚𝐥𝐭𝐞𝐝 𝐒𝐭𝐚𝐭𝐮𝐬 𝐨𝐟 𝐖𝐨𝐦𝐚𝐧 𝐈𝐧 𝐈𝐬𝐥𝐚𝐦

 In the Cambridge and Oxford university, male and female students were not given the same right until 1964.
 Before 1850, women were not counted as citizens of England and they did not have any personal rights until 1882.

-Islam gave following Rights to woman 1400 years ago.
+Islam gave the following Rights to women 1400 years ago.

 1. Total control of their wealth